Special Educational Needs and Disability (SEND) Information Report

 About our School

 The Grove is a specialist school for pupils aged 5–19.
 We are a co-educational day school provision for young people with a primary diagnosis of autism.

-You can read more about our school in our Head of School’s welcome here.
+You can read more about our school in the Headteacher’s welcome here.

 Admissions to The Grove are made through the Local Authority although referrals may also come from parents/carers, mainstream schools or other professionals.